sdegutis/immaculatalibrary.com/site/data/articles/2025-05-10-do-not-be-afraid.md

 When bad things happen to you, remember these quotes from the Bible:

-> Resist the devil, and he will flee from you.
-Draw near to God, and he will draw near to you.
-(James)
+"Resist the devil, and he will flee from you.
+Draw near to God, and he will draw near to you."
+(James 4:7)

+"With every temptation, God will give you a way to escape it."
+(1 Corinthians 10:13)

-> Count it as a good thing and rejoice when bad things happen to you.
-(James)
+"Count it as a good thing and rejoice when bad things happen to you."
+(James 1:2)

+"When bad people persecute you and lie about you whenever you do good, rejoice and leap for joy!"
+(Jesus in Luke 6:23)

-> Do not be surprised when bad things happen to you, just like they happen to every Christian.
-God lets it happen to purify your faith like fire purifies gold, and your faith is more precious than gold.
-(Peter)
+"Do not be surprised when bad things happen to you, just like they happen to every Christian."
+(1 Peter 4:12)

-> Is a servant greater than the master?
+"Is a servant greater than the master?
 If bad things happened to me, bad things must also happen to you.
-(Jesus)
+But don't let your hearts be troubled or afraid."
+(Jesus in John 14:1, John 14:27, John 13:15-16, and John 15:20)

+"The Lord is my helper.
+I will not be afraid."
+(Hebrews 13:6)

-> He was not blind because he sinned or his parents sinned, but only to prove the glory of God.
-(Jesus)
+"He was not blind because he sinned or his parents sinned, but only to prove the glory of God."
+(Jesus in John 9:3)

+"Now my soul is troubled.
+And what shall I say, father save me from this hour?
+No!
+I came *for* this hour.
+Father, glorify your name!"
+(Jesus in John 12:27)

+"My soul is sad enough that I could die from it.
+Abba, father, you can do anything.
+If it be possible, take this cup from me.
+But let your will be done, not my will!"
+(Jesus in Matthew 26:39 and Mark 14:36)

-> God is treating you as sons.
+"God is treating you as sons.
 For what son is there who does not get disciplined?
 He disciplines you because he *accepts* you as a son.
-If you were *not* disciplined, it would be because you are *not* his son.
-(Hebrews)
+If you were *not* disciplined, it would be because you are *not* his son."
+(Hebrews 12:7-13)

+"God lets bad things happen to you to purify your faith just like fire purifies gold, and your faith is more precious than gold."
+(1 Peter 1:7)